motherjones/us-color-coded-map/README.md

 Copy that!
 In theory you're interested in the part between `key=` and `&` but you can use the whole thing if you want.

-Go in, change the spreadsheet id (currently "YOUR KEY GOES HERE!!!! !!!
-111 one eleven") to your google spreadsheet id, and you should be good to go, locally at least.

 [Demo spreadsheet](https://docs.google.com/spreadsheet/pub?key=0Arenb9rAosmbdHc4MDVLcEl6bHFhczNKSzZUem1VYWc&output=html)

 ### 2) Set up your html page